quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
-When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application before surfacing the stream reset error.
+When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
 It MUST NOT expect the delivery of any data beyond that byte offset.

 Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size being received after a RELIABLE_RESET_STREAM frame with a lower